 Best Buy Co.
-(BBY), the world’s largest electronics retailer, rose the most in almost four years after the Minneapolis Star-Tribune reported founder Richard Schulze will offer to take the company private by Dec.
+(BBY:US), the world’s largest electronics retailer, rose the most in almost four years after the Minneapolis Star-Tribune reported founder Richard Schulze will offer to take the company private by Dec.
 15.

 Schulze will submit an offer to the board before the Dec.
 16 deadline, the newspaper reported, citing a person it didn’t name.
 The bid will be about $5 billion to $6 billion, the Star- Tribune said.